-More than the pills Jonas and other his age take to tamp down desire, The Giver is a hard pill to swallow.
+More than the pills Jonas and others his age take to tamp down desire, The Giver is a hard one to swallow.
 We have to grow up.
 We have to leave the comfort of childhood.
 We have to learn that, maybe, our fathers lied to us.

 We have to accept hate and know war so we may enjoy love and recognize peace.